azminewasi/azminewasi/README.md

 ---

 ## [**Research**](https://azminewasi.github.io/) :

-- 🧬 **Exploring Computational Biology and Biomedical AI Applications**
-  - Working on Computational Molecular Biology, Bioinformatics, and Computational Drug Discovery ([CADGL](https://arxiv.org/abs/2403.17210)).
-Exploring problems like molecular properties prediction, protein discovery, binder design and affinity, molecular interactions, structural biology, digital twins design and development, and healthcare optimization ([ICLR'24](https://arxiv.org/abs/2402.13852)).
+- 🧬 **Exploring Computational Biology and Biomedical AI Applications**: Focused on molecular biology, bioinformatics, and drug discovery, including problems like protein discovery, molecular interactions, structural biology, and healthcare optimization.
+Experienced with de novo protein generation, RL-inspired modeling, and advanced tools like GNNs, Flow Matching, GFLowNets, and Diffusion models.
-  - Worked with de novo protein generation models and experienced with RL-inspired/energy-guided geometric/sequential structural biology modeling tools with GNNs, Flow Matching, GFLowNets and Diffusion models.
-Working with [Prof. Chae](http://dilab.hanyang.ac.kr/) (HYU), [Dr. Islam](https://riashat.github.io/) (Mila Quebec), Prof. Xu (CMU) and [Prof. Ahsan](https://scholar.google.com/citations?user=fvWTiS8AAAAJ&hl=en) (OU) on this area.

-- 💠 **Understanding and Applying Graph Neural Networks (GNN)**
+- 💠 **Understanding and Applying Graph Neural Networks (GNN)**: Specializing in geometric machine learning and GNNs, with applications in biomedical AI, supply chain optimization, and manufacturing.
+Exploring the extension of GNNs to knowledge graphs for diverse systems and domains.
-  - Engaged in Geometric Machine Learning, focusing on GNN theories and applications, with an emphasis on biomedical AI applications as described above.
-Additionally, applying GNNs to industrial engineering, specifically in supply chain optimization ([GNNs in SCM](https://drive.google.com/file/d/11Lu60WBl5cOlDA0ZcYYSWnkp4v93UkN3/view?usp=sharing)) and manufacturing.
-  - Interested in the application of knowledge graphs (extending GNNs) across diverse systems and domains ([COLING'24](https://aclanthology.org/2024.lrec-main.189/), [ACL'24W](https://aclanthology.org/2024.kallm-1.6/), [EMNLP'24W](https://arxiv.org/abs/2311.04916)).
-Working with [Prof. Chae](http://dilab.hanyang.ac.kr/) (HYU), [Dr. Islam](https://riashat.github.io/) (Mila Quebec), Prof. Xu (CMU), [Prof. Bappy](https://www.linkedin.com/in/mahathir-mohammad-bappy-b122a978) (LSU), and [CIOL](https://ciol-researchlab.github.io/) researchers.

-- 🧑‍💻 **Interdisciplinary Research on Humans, AI, and Language**
+- 🧑‍💻 **Interdisciplinary Research on Humans, AI, and Language**: Researching human factors, ergonomics, and cultural values in AI systems, particularly in Generative AI and Large Language Models, with a focus on fairness, reliability, and AI for good.
-  - Despite extensive coursework in ergonomics, human factors, behavior, and psychology within our IPE curriculum, there's a notable gap in inter-disciplinary research between IPE and AI in Bangladesh, which drives my current initiatives in HCI.
-Focusing on fairness and reliability (AI for Good), I've worked on evaluating and improving human factors and ergonomics ([ICML'24W and EMNLP'24W](https://arxiv.org/abs/2407.02885)), religious/cultural values ([CSCW'24](https://drive.google.com/file/u/7/d/10TYbrPmd54D4bONz86HaY8vP4Jjcs3iQ/view?usp=drive_link), [CHI'24W](https://arxiv.org/abs/2407.18376), COLING'25 - [1](https://drive.google.com/file/d/11L-jtfG2ORWfDLitC8rheU1dmmEsz89j/view?usp=drive_link), [2](https://drive.google.com/file/d/11Y_jr4tbkGo_f6isUx3-O8NMpoK4OEHi/view?usp=drive_link)) into AI systems, mainly Generative AI and Large Language Models ([ICLR'25](https://openreview.net/forum?id=k3gCieTXeY)).
-  - Working with Cohere for AI Community, [Prof. Chae](http://dilab.hanyang.ac.kr/) (HYU), and [CIOL](https://ciol-researchlab.github.io/) researchers on this area.

 [**View All Publications**](https://azminewasi.github.io/publications.html)